-RCH will work closely with partner agencies when dealing with perpetrators of domestic abuse including Police Scotland.
+The RCH Group will work closely with partner agencies when dealing with perpetrators of domestic abuse including Police Scotland.
 This includes legal action for recovery of possession against a perpetrator, where other members of the household have left the home because of domestic abuse.
-RCH also commits to sharing information, where legally possible, with Police Scotland to support their actions against perpetrators.
+The RCH Group also commits to sharing information, where legally possible, with Police Scotland to support their actions against perpetrators.

-RCH recognises that women may not wish to leave their home if they are victims of domestic abuse and agree that women should not be asked to leave when they are victims.
-RCH will aim to re-house a perpetrator of domestic abuse where possible when legal action cannot be taken against them.
+The RCH Group recognises that customers may not wish to leave their home if they are victims of domestic abuse and agree that they should not be asked to leave their home.
+The RCH Group will aim to re-house a perpetrator of domestic abuse where possible when legal action cannot be taken against them.